macder/wfv-validation/tests/README.md

 Testing in the context of a WordPress plugin requires some additional setup.

-If you are unfamiliar about the concerns to use PHPunit and WordPress together, I highly recommend reading [this](https://carlalexander.ca/introduction-wordpress-unit-testing/), and [that](https://neliosoftware.com/blog/introduction-to-unit-testing-in-wordpress-phpunit/).
+If you are unfamiliar about the concerns using PHPunit and WordPress together, I highly recommend reading [this](https://carlalexander.ca/introduction-wordpress-unit-testing/), and [that](https://neliosoftware.com/blog/introduction-to-unit-testing-in-wordpress-phpunit/).

 Otherwise...
 ## Prerequisites